allenmanoj17/sentinel/README.md

 # Sentinel

-Sentinel is a web intelligence app that monitors important changes online, verifies them with exact source links, and escalates high-signal updates through voice briefings.
+Sentinel is a web intelligence app that watches for meaningful changes online, verifies them with source evidence, and escalates important updates through voice briefings.

-The product supports two modes:
+It supports two modes:
 - `Personal`
 - `Team`

-## What It Does
+## What Sentinel Does

-- creates watches for topics, companies, people, or URLs
+- creates watches for companies, people, topics, pages, and URLs
-- uses Firecrawl to gather web evidence
+- uses Firecrawl to gather evidence from the web
-- uses Claude to score and summarize important changes
+- uses Claude to score and summarize changes
-- uses ElevenLabs to deliver voice briefings
+- uses ElevenLabs to place voice briefings
-- stores app data in Supabase
+- stores watches, logs, alerts, and call sessions in Supabase

+## Stack

+- `frontend/`: Next.js
+- `backend/`: FastAPI
+- `database`: Supabase
+- `search/crawl`: Firecrawl
+- `reasoning`: Anthropic Claude
+- `voice`: ElevenLabs
+- `fallback notifications`: Twilio and Resend

 ## Repo Structure